-- 4-star City Hotel located in the city centre, 50 metres from Aristotelous Square. www.cityhotel.gr - Bitola (3 nights): 4-star Hotel Millenium Palace located in the city centre. https://hotel-millenium.macedonia-hotels.com - Ohrid (2 nights): 4-star Nova Riviera Hotel located on the shores of Lake Ohrid close to the old town, offering offering picturesque panoramic views of the lake, the old town and the famous Samoil's fortress. www.novariviera.com.mk - Tirana (2 nights): 4-star Tirana International Hotel renovated in 2018, the hotel is located on Skanderbeg Square within easy walking distance to the National Historical Museum and the National Gallery of Arts. tiranainternational.com - Berat (2 nights): 4-star Portik Hotel featuring striking modern architecture, each of the rooms have views of the historic city. portikhotel.al - Gjirokastra (1 night): 4-star Hotel Argjiro a charming hotel located in the heart of the historical centre. www.hotelargjiro.al - Sarandë (1 night): 4-star Brilant Hotel a modern hotel on the Albanian Riviera overlooking the Ionian Sea. www.brilanthotel.com - Corfu (2 nights): 4-star Cavalieri Hotel housed in a former 17th century nobleman's mansion, located in the centre of Corfu.
-The hotel features a rooftop terrace with uninterrupted views of Corfu Town and the fortress. www.cavallieri-hotel-corfu-town.com
+- Thessaloniki (4 nights): 4-star City Hotel located in the city centre, 50 metres from Aristotelous Square. - Bitola (3 nights): 4-star Hotel Millenium Palace located in the city centre. - Ohrid (2 nights): 4-star Nova Riviera Hotel located on the shores of Lake Ohrid close to the old town, offering offering picturesque panoramic views of the lake, the old town and the famous Samoil's fortress. - Tirana (2 nights): 4-star Hotel Elisa Tirana affiliated by Meliá opened in late 2023, this new hotel is located 1.1km from Skanderbeg Square. - Berat (2 nights): 4-star Portik Hotel featuring striking modern architecture, each of the rooms have views of the historic city. - Gjirokastra (1 night): 4-star Hotel Argjiro a charming hotel located in the heart of the historical centre. - Sarandë (1 night): 4-star Brilant Hotel a modern hotel on the Albanian Riviera overlooking the Ionian Sea. - Corfu (2 nights): 4-star Cavalieri Hotel housed in a former 17th century nobleman's mansion, located in the centre of Corfu.
+The hotel features a rooftop terrace with uninterrupted views of Corfu Town and the fortress.